MMN3003/knowledge/Language/English/Grammar/Future perfect.md

 > By the time we arrive, the kids will have gone to bed.
 > I'll have finished in an hour and then we can watch a film.
 > In three years' time, I'll have graduated from university._

+I will have started my own company by next year.
+I will have rented a workplace by next year.